echoprotocol/echowiki/api-reference/json-rpc/README.md

 ## Echo implementation

-In Echo JSON RPC implemented via additional plugin that enables with help of `--plugins=jsonrpc`.
+In Echo JSON RPC implemented via additional plugin that enables with help of `--plugins=ethrpc`.
 If you enables plugin, you must also specify endpoint that webserver should listen with option `--ethrpc-endpoint`, for example `--ethrpc-endpoint=0.0.0.0:8092`.
 Plugin starts a webserver and binds implemented api on every connection.
 That api implements described [methods](methods-list.md) converting Echo data format tio specified one.